gauravtrex123/react-node-twitter-search-application/README.md

 # Steps for starting application in local

+1. Write TWITTER api credentials in config object in index.js file in root folder

-run "npm start" to install dependencies and start the server
+2. Run "npm start" to install dependencies and start the server

-once the server is started than the application can be accessed on the specified port on the hosting machine
+3. Once the server is started than the application can be accessed on the specified port on the hosting machine